 Source: *National Center for Education Statistics, **School website

-Consider the following when looking for a marine engineering school:
+Consider the following when looking for a pathology assistant school:

-- Students may want to consider a program that offers multiple clinical externships throughout the duration of the program.
-Some master's programs offer assisting opportunities in various settings, such as hospitals and private clinics, while others utilize an on-campus medical center for students to gain experience.
+- Consider programs that offer multiple clinical externships in various settings, such as hospitals and private clinics, or programs that have on-campus medical centers where students can gain experience.

-- Students will need to graduate from an accredited master's program in order to sit for the Pathologists' Assistant examination.
-The National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredits pathologists' assistant master's degree programs.
+- Check that the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) has accredited the school's program.
+Students will need to graduate from an accredited master's program in order to sit for the Pathologists' Assistant examination.

 Master's Degree in Pathology Assistant Studies

 A master's degree in pathology assistance prepares students to diagnose and study disease through dissecting and examining tissues during the performance of surgery or autopsy.
 Clinical experiences typically account for half of the syllabus, and students will learn dissection techniques, as well as how to describe and report findings.
 Programs typically take 24 months to complete, with some schools requiring full-time summer attendance as well in which students complete clinical experiences.
 Many programs require students to maintain an above-average GPA to continue in the program.